Discover the ten best team building activities for small groups, and learn best practices to make sure they’re a success

 Goal: Strengthen team bonds and reduce stress.

 Implementation: Plan an outdoor adventure that requires teamwork, such as hiking, kayaking, or participating in a ropes course.
-These activities take your team out of the office environment and into nature, where they can bond over shared physical challenges and enjoy a change of scenery.
+Low stress team building games like these activities take your team out of the office environment and into nature, where they can bond over shared physical challenges and enjoy a change of scenery.

 Make it Fun: Choose an activity that matches your team’s fitness levels and interests to ensure everyone enjoys the experience.
 Consider incorporating team-building exercises within the adventure, such as a scavenger hunt or team challenges.
 The fresh air and physical activity can also help reduce stress and boost morale.